On (and off) The Road (1981–1984)

 On (and off) The Road (1981–1984) is the sixth of the major box set releases from English progressive rock group King Crimson, released in 2016 by Discipline Global Mobile & Panegyric Records.

-Across 11 CDs, 3 Blu-ray audio and video discs, 3 DVD-As and 2 DVDs is a limited edition box set featuring studio and live recordings – many previously unreleased – from King Crimson's 1980's live line-up.
+Across 11 CDs, 3 Blu-ray audio and video discs, 3 DVD-As and 2 DVDs, it is a limited edition box set featuring the studio and live recordings – many previously unreleased – of King Crimson's 1980s line-up.

 It includes the 2011 stereo and 5.1 surround mixes of Discipline, with the 2016 stereo and 5.1 surround mixes of Beat and Three of a Perfect Pair by Steven Wilson and Robert Fripp.